petercrippsIBM/art-ledger/docs/08 Art-Ledger Front-End App.md

 # Step 8 (Optional): Art-Ledger Front-End Application
 To provide a simple way of creating and viewing Art-Ledger participants and assets as well as running transactions a simple HTML5 and JavaScript front-end is also provided.
 This will be compatible with the most current version of the art-ledger application.

-For now this front-end application runs locally but should be able to be run in IBM Cloud as well.

 The application uses the [Express Framework](https://expressjs.com).

 The following steps are the general procedure to set up and deploy the front-end application.
 See more detailed instructions in the [Getting started tutorial for Node.js](https://console.bluemix.net/docs/runtimes/nodejs/getting-started.html#getting-started-with-node-js-on-bluemix).